cangjie-bot/cangjie_stdx/README.md

 ![](figures/stdx_Architecture_Diagram_en.png)

+- actors: Provides a concurrent programming model designed to simplify the handling of concurrent tasks.
-- aspectCJ: Provides annotations related to aspect-oriented programming in Cangjie.
+- aspectCJ: Provides annotations related to aspect-oriented programming.
 - compress: Provides compression and decompression functions.
 - crypto: Provides a utility library for cryptographic operations.
+- effect: Provides a powerful non-local control operation.
 - encoding: Provides a basic utility library for data encoding and decoding.
-- fuzz: Provides an automated software testing method.
+- fuzz: Provides the Cangjie fuzz engine based on coverage feedback.
-- log: Provides a single logging API.
+- log: Provides interfaces for logging.
 - logger: Provides log printing functions in text format and JSON format.
 - net: Provides network communication and secure transmission functions.
 - serialization: Provides the capability of serialization and deserialization.
-- unittest: Provides the capability to supply test data in serialized input formats when writing unit test code for Cangjie projects.
-- actors: Provides a concurrent programming model designed to simplify the handling of concurrent tasks.
-- effect: Provides a powerful non-local control operation.
+- unittest.data: Provide test data extension capabilities for the standard library’s unittest.

+> Usage of Third-Party Libraries​
+> - `OpenSSL` is used in the extension libraries `crypto` and `net`.
+It uses dynamic loading of system dynamic libraries and does not depend on source code.

 ## Operating Instructions

 For APIs related to stdx, please refer to [API Interface Description](./doc/libs_stdx_en/summary_cjnative.md).
 For relevant guidance, please refer to [Development Guide](https://gitcode.com/Cangjie/cangjie_docs/).

+The standalone build outputs of stdx must be used together with the cjc compiler, runtime, and standard library (std), and the complete bundle runs out-of-the-box on Linux, macOS, Windows, and OpenHarmony systems.

 ## Project Directory